 - Look around for abandoned leaflets before leaving.
 Not only does this benefit the environment, but it also saves us resources by reusing discarded leaflets and recycling leaflets that are in bad condition.

 - Another good way to distribute leaflets is to drop them off at nearby coops, restaurants, cafes, veterinarian clinics, record shops, and any other place where flyers are permitted.
-Just leave a small stack of literature at each place, in case they all get thrown out.
+Leave just a small stack of literature at each place, in case they get thrown out.
 (It may be best to check with the owner ahead of time so this doesn’t happen.)